Ypertex/blog/content/articles/enabling-jumpcloud.md

 ---
-title: ""
+title: "Enabling JumpCloud on Unsupported Linux Systems"
 date: 2018-11-09
-author: Michael Schmidle
+authors: Michael Schmidle
 slug:
 tags: [Tutorials]
-description: ""
-cover:
+description: "JumpCloud officially supports Debian, yet refuses to run on Debian-based systems like Proxmox Virtual Environment and Openmediavault?
+Let's fix that."
 ---

-If you followed [the](/articles/jumpcloud-curl-error-22/) [articles](/articles/tools-for-the-smart-start-up-in-2018-1/) on this blog you know that I have a lot of love for [JumpCloud](https://jumpcloud.com/).
-Currently I have 16 systems connected to their service: all PCs in the family, and a slew of virtual machines and [LXD containers](https://linuxcontainers.org/lxd/) hosted on a mini-server in the basement or in the cloud.
+If you followed the articles on this blog you know that I have a lot of love<sup>[1](/articles/jumpcloud-curl-error-22/), [2](/articles/tools-for-the-smart-start-up-in-2018-1/)</sup> for [JumpCloud](https://jumpcloud.com/).

-These <abbr title="Virtual Machines">VM</abbr>s and containers host useful applications like [Matomo](https://matomo.org/), [Openmediavault](https://www.openmediavault.org/), [Plex](https://www.plex.tv/), [Pi-Hole](https://pi-hole.net/), [Guacamole](https://guacamole.apache.org/), [Paperless](https://paperless.readthedocs.io/) etc. Whenever I change my password or private keys (or other user accounts or configuration policies for that matter), I do this once via JumpCloud—and all attached systems will update automatically in a matter of seconds.
+However, there is a JumpCloud limitation that bugs me a little: It refuses to run on some Linux-based systems like [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-ve) or [Openmediavault](https://www.openmediavault.org/) even though it officially supports the underlying Linux version.

+Fortunately, there's a **way around that limitation** that I'd like to share with you in this article.

+## The Issue with ``/etc/issue``

+It seems that the JumpCloud Linux agent checks the small text file ``/etc/issue`` to determine whether it is compatible with the system on which it was started.
+The content of this file is printed on the (virtual) screen after the system booted.
+It is displayed just above the login prompt and originally contains information about the operating system:

+{{<figure src="">}}The current version of Debian identifies itself as ``Debian GNU/Linux 9``{{</figure>}}

+Software developers at Proxmox and Openmediavault have used this file to display additional information at the login prompt about how to use their applications:

+{{<figure src="">}}Openmedia shows instructions on how to connect to its web interface{{</figure>}}

+Since this additional information can change (i.e. when you configure a different <abbr title="Internet Protocol">IP</abbr> address on the system), the ``/etc/issue`` is **regenerated every time the system boots** to reflect the proper current settings.
+So simply replacing the content of the file with the original doesn't cut it.
+Now what?

+## Stop and Disable the Respective Issue Service

+After [DuckDuckGo](https://duckduckgo.com/)ing a bit, I was able to identify the services that regenerate ``/etc/issue`` after each boot:

+* On Proxmox, it's ``pvebanner``
+* On Openmediavault, it's ``openmediavault-issue`` (OK, I could have guessed that one)

+So, to stop and disable these services ... just stop and disable them:

+    # For Proxmox Virtual Environment
+    sudo systemclt stop pvebanner && sudo systemclt disable pvebanner

+    # For Openmediavault
+    sudo systemclt stop openmediavault-issue && sudo systemclt disable openmediavault-issue

+Disabling is what prevents the service from being restarted after the system boots.
+Great, we finally can revert the file ``/etc/issue`` back to its original content: Open the file (i.e. ``sudo nano /etc/issue``), then paste the complete string ``Debian GNU/Linux 9 \n \l``, and save the file.
+Done!
+After a reboot, the file still reads the same.

+Installing the JumpCloud agent on these systems now **works as expected**.
+The systems report as ``Debian 9`` in the JumpCloud console from where they can be managed just as any other system.

 ---

 {{<note-info>}}No, I'm still not affiliated with JumpCloud.
 All praise is given based on my personal experience with their service.{{</note-info>}}

----

-However, there is a JumpCloud limitation that bugs me a little: it doesn't work out of the box with Linux-based systems like [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-ve) or Openmediavault.
-Fortunately, there's a way around that limitation that I'd like to share with you in this article.

-## The Issue with ``/etc/issue``

-It seems that the Linux JumpCloud agent determines based on the small text file ``/etc/issue`` whether it is compatible to whatever system on which it was started.
-The content of this file is printed on the (virtual) screen after the system booted.
-It is displayed just above the login prompt and originally contains information about the operating system:

-IMAGE

-Software developers at Proxmox and Openmediavault have